-In 2008, the Truth and Reconciliation Commission was created as part of the Indian Residential School settlement, to document Residential School Survivors' accounts so that no one in Canada could claim they did not know about this legacy.
-The Commission completed its work and released a report with 94 Calls to Action in 2015, asking for all Canadians and levels of government to participate.
-The National Day for Truth and Reconciliation was established in 2021 in response to Call #80:
+In 2008, the Truth and Reconciliation Commission was initiated following an Indian Residential School settlement that concluded in May 2006 (IRS History and Dialogue Center 2023).
+The purpose of the commission was to document Residential School Survivors' accounts so that no one in Canada could claim they did not know about this legacy and commit it to historical record (Truth and Reconciliation Commission 2015).
+The Commission completed its work and released a report with 94 Calls to Action in 2015, asking for all Canadians and levels of government to participate, due to the ongoing impacts of the IRS legacy.
+The Truth and